San Francisco 49ers vs. Jacksonville Jaguars NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- San Francisco and its opponents have combined to score more than 45 points in six of nine games this season.
+- San Francisco and its opponents have gone over the current 44.5-point total in six of nine games (66.7%) this season.

+- The 49.4 points per game these two squads have allowed their opponents to score this season are 4.9 more than the 44.5 over/under in this contest.

 49ers stats and trends

-- San Francisco has played nine games, with three wins against the spread.

-- The 49ers have been favored by 6.5 points or more one time this season and have not covered the spread in any of them.
+- This season, the 49ers are winless against the spread when entering a game as a favorite of 6.5 points or more.

-- San Francisco's games this year have gone over the total in five out of nine opportunities (55.6%).
+- San Francisco's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).

-- The 49ers average 24.0 points per game, comparable to the 25.8 per outing the Jaguars surrender.

-- When San Francisco records more than 25.8 points, it is 2-2 against the spread and 3-1 overall.

-- In games that San Francisco picks up over 366.4 yards, the team is 1-2 against the spread and 2-1 overall.
+- When San Francisco piles up over 366.4 yards, the team is 1-2 against the spread and 2-1 overall.

 - The 49ers have turned the ball over 14 times this season, nine more turnovers than the Jaguars have forced (5).